-The Remuneration Committee comprises J MacKenzie (Chairman) and P G Ridgwell with C O Thomas being co-opted from time to time.
+The Remuneration Committee comprises J MacKenzie (Chairman), P G Ridgwell and Jacques d’Unienville.
 It is responsible for setting and reviewing annually the remuneration packages of executive directors and senior managers within the group.
 Packages are structured to attract, motivate and retain key personnel who have the capabilities, experience and ambition to drive forward and achieve the group’s strategic aims.

 The Remuneration Committee is responsible for ensuring that the mix of incentives reflects the company’s needs, establishes an appropriate balance between fixed and variable remuneration, and is based on targets that are appropriately stretching, verifiable and relevant, and which take account of risk.
 This is achieved through a market related base salary, plus a range of benefits and an annual bonus scheme set to reward achievement of group or divisional EBITDA targets, cash controls and personal objectives.